Catherine22/SecuritySample/README.md

 > Learn more about JWS : https://tools.ietf.org/html/rfc7515

 ## Step1.
 Generate an API key from google developers console (optional)
-- **You can skip this step if you don't verify your attestation response with google APIs.
+- **You can skip this step if you don't verify your attestation response from google APIs.
 Or you can also validate the SSL certificate chain by yourself.
 Google highly recommends you to check your JWS statement.**
-- **What "Android Device Verification API" dose is only checking the JWS signature, its response has nothing to do with the Android environments in which your apps run.
+- **What "Android Device Verification API" dose is only checking the JWS certificates and the signature, its response has nothing to do with the Android environments in which your apps run.
 (The JSON payload)**
 - Get your API key here: https://console.developers.google.com/, and don't forget to add and enable "Android Device Verification API".
 - Make sure the API key you post to "Android Device Verification API" is unrestricted.
-- There are daily quotas of connecting "Android Device Verification API".
+- There is a daily quota restriction of connecting "Android Device Verification API".

 - In gradle.porpeties, add your google API key
 ```